E-Keenan/Stanley-Parable/README.md

 # Stanley-Parable
-Python version of Galactic Cafe's 'The Stanley Parable'
+Text-based Python version of Galactic Cafe's 'The Stanley Parable' This is in no way affiliated with the original Stanley Parables.